Rockwall-Heath High School: Football

 On November 6, 2008, the undefeated Rockwall-Heath High School Varsity football team beat Highland Park High School and claimed the 10-4A district championship title.
 The team won its first round of playoffs against Frisco Centennial High School and against Hillcrest High School at the Texas Stadium on November 21.
 The team advanced to the fourth round of playoffs, still undefeated, by beating Ennis High School.
 Rockwall-Heath was defeated in the quarterfinals by Sulphur Springs.
 The final record for the 2008 season was 13–1.

 Following their first playoff season, The Hawks returned to the post season and were eliminated by Frisco Liberty High School marking a 7–4 season.
 The 2011 Hawks claimed a spot in the postseason making it their third trip to the playoffs in school history.

-In January 2019, the school hired renowned Texas high school football coach, Mike Spradlin.
-The Hawks finished Spradlin's first season at 5-5.

 In the 2020-2021 season, the team finished with a 10-4 record.
 The season ended with a state quarterfinals loss to Cedar Hill (24-27).

 In 2021, the team finished the regular season at 9-1, including a perfect 6-0 in district play.
-The season would end with a 35-21 regional finals loss to Tomball.
-After the season, in December, coach Spradlin announced his retirement.
-In January, Heath administrators hired their assistant head coach, John Harrell, to succeed Spradlin.
+The season ended with a 35-21 regional finals loss to Tomball.

-Track and field/cross country

-As of late, the Heath Cross Country team has undergone much success.
-The boy’s varsity team has claimed the District 10 Championship multiple years in a row, with newcomers Evan Herrera and Alan Perez leading the charge.

-Evan Herrera also holds the school records in the 5k, 3200m, and 1600m races respectively, with blazing times of 15:25, 9:17, and 4:13.
-This 1600m time landed him one spot short of a Texas 6A state track qualification.

-Nicholas Holland, senior captain of the 2023-24 season has also claimed much success.
-After a series of back and forth races with teammate Evan Martin, he claimed the school record in the 800m dash with a time of 1:56.

-The cross country and distance track teams have shown great promise in the past years and are continuing to improve by leaps and bounds.